idelfonsog2/idelfonsog2.github.io/README.md

 ## Featured App

-**Context**
-- Math ➗ is international spoken.
-- Music 🎼 is international heard.
-- Culture 🎨 which involves dance, literature, design, cuisine are different forms of expression.
-- Social interaction is a human need

-YES!
-It's something we get excited for and even further when we meet, travel or try something new.
-People can connect with each other despite the different languages, origins, cultures.

 **The Problem**

 People like to travel.
 We spent around 6 to 8 hours at the airports.
 Once there, people waste that time doing the following, and its actually mentally tiring: